nuoxoxo/nuoxoxo/README.md

 `Day07:04 "split_by_whitespaces"`

 *Day07:04\
-has a solution, with main.
+has a solution, but how to test it?*

 *Day02:07\
 seems to have no valid solution online.
 The no.1 answer on Google looks good but it's incorrect.
-From the second result on nothing seems remotely legit.
+From the second result on nothing seems remotely legit.*

 *Eight queens problem from `Day04:07-08`\
 can use a sudoku solver.
-I just need time.
+I just need time.*

 ^Day05:20\
-equires knowledge on hex.
+equires knowledge on hex.*